Cork and kerry, Ireland

 • You and your partner get ready for your day, enjoying your morning together.

-• Near your cabin rental, you share a first look, seeing each other in your wedding clothes for the very first time.
+• Near your cottage rental, you share a first look, seeing each other in your wedding clothes for the very first time.

 • We leave to drive to the trailhead, meet up with your loved ones, and then hike to your ceremony location.